-[17] The Board finds that the appropriate value to apply to the subject is \$115 psf, based on the mean of the four most comparable properties submitted by both parties.
+[19] The Board finds that the correct value to apply to the subject is \$115 psf, based on the average of the six most comparable sales submitted by both parties.

-[18] Analysing all sales submitted, the Board acknowledges that all property characteristics influence the City's regression model in some manner, but some factors influence value more than others.
+[20] In analysing the respective sales of both parties, the Board acknowledges that all property characteristics influence the City's regression model in some manner, but some factors influence value more than others.

-[19] Since no evidence was submitted by either party relative to how the Board might quantify the various factor adjustments needed to make the respective sales more reliably comparable to the subject, the Board focused on three key factors: building size, year of construction, and site coverage as most relevant to its analysis.
+[21] Since no evidence was submitted by either party relative to how the Board might quantify the various factor adjustments needed to make the respective sales more reliably comparable to the subject, the Board focused on three key factors: building size, year of construction, and site coverage as most relevant to its analysis.